aydinnrz/news_app/README.md

 # News Application
-A clean architecture news application with MVVM and paging3.
+A clean architecture Android news application with Kotlin, MVVM and paging3.

 # Project Information